CodeYourFuture/tech-tests/README.md

     - The evaluation criteria
 5. Inside your question folder, alongside the `exercise` folder, there is an `answer` folder containing a model answer for reference.
 This is unlikely to be the only correct or valid implementation, but it should give a good idea to the interviewer of what to look for in a good solution.

-## Addressing Concerns about Candidates Cheating by using the Model Answers
+## Addressing concerns about candidates cheating by using the model answers

 The question as to whether candidates can cheat if model answers are published is a fair one.
 This is a public repository and in theory candidates could view all the model answers to all the live-assignment questions and learn them in advance of the interview.